An Introduction to Stochastic PDEs: Gaussian Measure Theory

 We start with the definition of a Gaussian measure on a Banach space.
 Since there is no equivalent to Lebesgue measure in infinite dimensions (one could never expect it to be $\sigma$-additive), we cannot define it by prescribing the form of its density.
 However, it turns out that Gaussian measures on $\R^n$ can be characterised by prescribing that the projections of the measure onto any one-dimensional subspace of $\R^n$ are all Gaussian.
 This is a property that can readily be generalised to infinite-dimensional spaces:

 \begin{definition} A \textit{Gaussian probability measure} $\mu$ on a Banach space $\CB$ is a Borel measure such that $\ell^*\mu$ is a real Gaussian probability measure on $\R$ for every linear functional $\ell \colon \CB \to \R$.
-(Dirac measures are also considered to be Gaussian measures, but with zero covariance.)
 We call it \textit{centred} if $\ell^*\mu$ is centred for every $\ell$. \end{definition}

 \begin{remark} We used here the notation $f^*\mu$ for the push-forward of a measure $\mu$ under a map $f$.
 This is defined by the relation $\bigl(f^*\mu\bigr)(A) = \mu \bigl(f^{-1}(A)\bigr)$. \end{remark}